Carl Linde (football manager): Swedish Football Association

 Linde did not only concern himself with the clubs and associations he was closest to, he was from an early age also active in the debate on Swedish football in general, and the Swedish Football Association (SvFF) and national team in particular.
-As soon as the first ever international for Sweden had been played in 1908, Linde had a letter published in the large Swedish sports newspaper Nordiskt Idrottslif where he complained about the decicions made by SvFF in picking the team.
+As soon as the first ever international for Sweden had been played in 1908, Linde had a letter published in the large Swedish sports newspaper Nordiskt Idrottslif where he complained about the decisions made by SvFF in picking the team.

 On 13 October 1913, aged 23, he staged a protest meeting in Exercishuset in Gothenburg attended by around a thousand people.
 They demanded the resignation of the board of the football association, and the formation of a new Selection Committee (uttagningskommittén) after two devastating losses (0–8 and 0–10) against Denmark.
 The meeting also demanded that the national team only be composed either of players from Gothenburg or from Stockholm—and not a mix as SvFF had decided—to have a better chance with an already tight-knit team rather than the perceived shortsighted and random existing selection.
 Linde and the rest of the members of the formed Exercishus Committee were debarred by SvFF for violation of statutes.
 At the Football Association's annual meeting in 1914, the sitting secretary Anton Johanson suggested re-election of the current board and himself as secretary, laconically adding "you won't get anyone else anyway".

 That was just one of many battles with Johanson that were to come.
 As football in Scania got its national breakthrough, Linde at least found his ally in the chairman of Helsingborgs IF, John "Bill" Pettersson, who had written several critical newspaper columns directed towards SvFF and Anton Johanson before an international planned to be played in Helsingborg in 1915.
 As with Linde, he was disposed of by Johanson (and the match was moved from Helsingborg), both were soon taken to grace again.
 But the animosity between Stockholm—the capital and seat of SvFF—and the rest of the country—primarily Gothenburg as the capital of Swedish football—remained, leading Johanson to once exclaim that "Gothenburgers are not real Swedes", while Linde countered with pointing out that Sweden had played more internationals than any other country, but still lacked a playing system and solid tactics.

 The turning point came after the 1920 Summer Olympics where Sweden once again did poorly.
 Linde had had enough, and wrote: